obsword78/MCServerConservationalist/README.md

 1. **Download the files**

-   - `mcmerged.exe` → The compiled server manager.
+   - `MConservationalist.exe` → The compiled server manager, select the correct platform from "builds" folder.
    - `MCServerConservationalist.yaml` → Configuration file.
    - (Optional) `sleeping.png` → 64x64 server icon displayed when the server is asleep.